Religion in Sweden: Other Protestant denominations

 The 19th century saw the arrival of various evangelical free churches, and, towards the end of the century secularism, leading many to distance themselves from church rituals.
 Leaving the Church of Sweden became legal with the so-called Dissenter Act of 1860, but only under the provision of entering another denomination.
 The right to not belong to any religious denomination was established in the law on freedom of religion in 1951.

 Today, the Swedish Free Church Council (Sveriges Frikyrkosamråd) organizes free churches in Sweden, belonging to various Protestant denominations: Calvinist, Pentecostal, and others.
 In total the member churches have around 250,000 members.
 Baptists, Methodists and the Mission Covenant Church of Sweden merged in 2011 into a new denomination: the Uniting Church in Sweden.
 It is the largest member church in the Swedish Free Church Council, with approximately 65,000 members.
 One of the Baptist denominations, the Evangelical Free Church in Sweden, has remained an independent denomination outside this merger.

 Catholicism

 Catholic Church of Christ the King in Gothenburg.

 Most Catholics in Sweden are of Slavic (especially Poles and Croats), South American or Middle Eastern (especially Assyrian) origin.

 As of 2021, legally registered Catholics in Sweden were 126,286, comprising 1.2% of the total population, the same percentage was found in a spring 2016 survey in Sweden.

 Eastern Christianity

 Multiple Orthodox jurisdictions exist in Sweden, including but not limited to the Greek and Serbian Orthodox Churches.
 There is also a substantial presence of Syriac, Coptic and Ethiopian Orthodox Christians.
-The Serbian Orthodox Church has several parishes in Sweden, under jurisdiction of Serbian Orthodox Eparchy of Britain and Scandinavia.
+The Serbian Orthodox Church has several parishes in Sweden, under jurisdiction of Serbian Orthodox Eparchy of Scandinavia.
 As of 2021, legally registered Eastern Orthodox Christians were 160,266 and they were the second-largest Christian denomination in Sweden, comprising 1.5% of the total population.